 Youth Development and Sport Programs

-Synchrobelles Synchronize Swimming, Lethbridge Academy of Diving, Ringette, Rugby, Lethbridge Scouts, Westwinds Gymnastics, Lethbridge American Legion Baseball, Lethbridge 5 Pin Bowlers Association, Southern Alberta Competitive Swimming Association, Lethbridge Football Club, Southern Alberta Trail Riders Association and the Lethbridge Navy League.
+Synchrobelles Synchronize Swimming, Lethbridge Academy of Diving, Ringette, Rugby, Lethbridge Scouts, Westwinds Gymnastics, Lethbridge American Legion Baseball, Lethbridge 5 Pin Bowlers Association, Southern Alberta Competitive Swimming Association, Lethbridge Football Club, Southern Alberta Trail Riders Association, Little League Baseball District 51, and the Lethbridge Navy League.
 All of these programs are focused on youth development.
 Without the assistance of the funds raised through bingos many of these programs would not be affordable for parents.
 We all know the importance of keeping our youth active and through programs as the ones listed above we are also teaching our youth to be leaders in our community.
 Many of these programs make it possible for Lethbridge to have representation on both a provincial and in some cases a National level.
 It allows most parents affordable fees and it helps teach our youth the importance of self worth and pride in themselves, their organizations and the city they are representing.

 Health related Charities